Arshh26/PostgreSql/README.md

  -> SELECT * FROM employee4;
 This fetches and displays all columns and all rows in the employee4 table — including the reg_date timestamp.

+# Lesson 05: Update Data in SQL.sql
+ 1. DROP TABLE IF EXISTS User1;
+This line deletes the table named User1 if it already exists, to avoid duplication or errors when creating it again.

+2. CREATE TABLE IF NOT EXISTS User1 (...)
+This creates a new table named User1 with the following columns and constraints:

+Column	                              Data Type	                                 Constraints employee_id	                            INT	                            PRIMARY KEY → Must be unique Name	                               VARCHAR(100)                      	NOT NULL → Cannot be empty Age	                                  INTEGER                          	Must be >= 18 (CHECK constraint) Email	                               VARCHAR(100)                   	    UNIQUE → No duplicate emails Position	                           VARCHAR(50)	                                 Optional Department	                         VARCHAR(50)	                                 Optional Hire_Date	                              DATE                              	 Stores the hire date Salary	                             NUMERIC(10,2)	                         Allows decimal salary

+3. INSERT INTO User1 (...)
+VALUES (...)
+This adds 3 employees into the table with full details:
+Arshad, 21, Software Engineer, CSE
+Shameem Banu, 24, Data Analyst, Data Science
+Nishat Anjum, 28, DevOps Engineer, CSE

+4. SELECT * FROM User1;
+This shows all records from the User1 table.

+5. UPDATE User1 SET age = 21 WHERE Name = 'Shameem Banu';
+This changes Shameem Banu's age to 21.

+6. SELECT * FROM User1 ORDER BY employee_id ASC;
+Displays all users sorted by employee_id in ascending order.

+7. UPDATE User1 SET position = 'Software Engineer' WHERE salary = 85000;
+This updates the position of any employee whose salary is 85,000 to “Software Engineer”.

+8. UPDATE User1 SET age = 22, department = 'Data Analyst' WHERE name = 'Shameem Banu';
+Updates Shameem Banu’s:
+Age → 22
+Department → Data Analyst

+9. UPDATE User1 SET salary = salary + 10000 WHERE email LIKE '%@gmail.com';
+Increases salary by ₹10,000 for employees who have a Gmail email.

+Summary of What I Practiced:
+Creating tables with constraints (PRIMARY KEY, CHECK, UNIQUE) Inserting multiple records
+Updating records conditionally
+Using LIKE for pattern matching
+Sorting with ORDER BY